-- 1. Licensure pursuant to La.
+1. Licensure pursuant to La.
 R.S.
 40:2151, et. seq. or La.
 R.S.
-40:2180.12, et. seq.; - NOTE: Providers that meet the provisions of La.
+40:2180.12, et. seq.;

+NOTE: Providers that meet the provisions of La.
 R.S.
 40:2151: Providers that meet the provisions of La.
 R.S.
 40:2154, et.seq. shall be licensed by LDH Health Standards as a Behavioral Health Service provider (BHSP) crisis intervention program in order to participate in the Louisiana Medicaid program and receive Medicaid payments.
+Mobile crisis response providers shall be licensed by LDH Health Standards as a BHSP crisis intervention-mobile crisis response program in order to operate as a mobile crisis response provider, participate in the Louisiana

+CHAPTER 2: BEHAVIORAL HEALTH SERVICES SECTION 2.3: OUTPATIENT SERVICES - CRISIS SERVICES

-MCR providers shall be licensed by LDH Health Standards as a BHSP crisis intervention-mobile crisis response program in order to operate as a MCR provider, participate in the Louisiana Medicaid program and receive Medicaid payments.
-Existing licensed BHSP crisis intervention programs shall be required to obtain the appropriate license prior to providing MCR services. - 2.
-Accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
-Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the managed care entities with which the provider contracts or is being reimbursed; - NOTE: Providers must apply for accreditation and pay accreditation fees prior to being contracted and reimbursed by a managed care entity, and must maintain proof of accreditation application and fee payment.
-Providers must attain full accreditation within 18 months of the initial accreditation application date. - 3.
-Services must be provided under the supervision of a LMHP or a physician who is acting within the scope of their professional license and applicable state law.
+Medicaid program and receive Medicaid payments.
+Existing licensed BHSP crisis intervention programs shall be required to obtain the appropriate license prior to providing mobile crisis response services.

+2. Accreditation by the Commission on Accreditation of Rehabilitation Facilities (CARF), the Council on Accreditation (COA), or The Joint Commission (TJC).
+Denial, loss of, or any negative change in accreditation status must be reported in writing immediately upon notification to the managed care entities with which the provider contracts or is being reimbursed;

+NOTE: Providers must apply for accreditation and pay accreditation fees prior to being contracted and reimbursed by a Medicaid managed care entity, and must maintain proof of accreditation application and fee payment.
+Providers must attain full accreditation within eighteen (18) months of the initial accreditation application date.

+- 3. Services must be provided under the supervision of a LMHP or a physician who is acting within the scope of his/her professional license and applicable state law.
 The term "supervision" refers to clinical support, guidance and consultation afforded to non-licensed staff, and shall not be confused with clinical supervision of bachelor's or master's level individuals or provisionally licensed individuals pursuing licensure.
-Such individuals shall comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards;
+Such individuals shall comply with current, applicable scope of practice and supervisory requirements identified by their respective licensing boards; - 4.
+Arranges for and maintains documentation that individuals pass criminal background checks, including sexual offender registry checks prior to employment (or contracting, volunteering, or as required by law), in accordance with all of the below: - a.
+The BHSP licensing regulations established by the Louisiana Administrative Code (LAC) 48:I. Chapter 56, which includes those for owners, managers, and administrators; any individual treating children and/or adolescents; and any non-licensed direct care staff; or - b.
+The Level III Crisis Receiving Centers (CRC) licensing regulations established by the LAC 48:I. Chapter 53, which includes those for owners, managers, and administrators; for any individual treating children and/or adolescents; and for any non-licensed direct care staff; - c.
+La.
+R.S.
+40:1203.1 et seq. associated with criminal background checks of un-licensed workers providing patient care;

+CHAPTER 2: BEHAVIORAL HEALTH SERVICES SECTION 2.3: OUTPATIENT SERVICES - CRISIS SERVICES